 Fortunately, 90% of feelings, habits, etc. that aren’t serving your true self will come apart once you do enough mindfulness meditation.
 90% of those that are serving your true self will resolve and stop being emotionally loud once you act on them sufficiently.
 But what about the rest?

-That’s what the rest of this post is about: assume you have some emotion that isn’t getting processed, and that you don’t even know if it’s serving your true self, and you want to figure out if it is, so you can decide how to act on it.
+That’s what the rest of this post is about: assume you have some emotion that isn’t getting processed, and that you don’t know if it’s serving your true self, and you want to figure out if it is, so you can decide how to act on it.

 First, you can always do a second loop of meditating on the emotion and seeing if there’s anything you can do to resolve it.
 Emotions that have been around for years, will take much longer to process, and may require multiple rounds of meditation.

 What if the feeling is something like, “After sincerely trying to figure out what I wanted, I concluded that networking with these people was a good use of my time and would satisfy my true self’s values, but I keep getting exhausted, why would I be exhausted if I’m following my true values?”, and you’re not sure if your introversion is a mislearned response that isn’t serving you, or if your exhaustion is from your true self and is trying to tell you something?
 In my experience, emotions only get mislearned in certain categories (mainly just around being unwilling to process pain).
 In this example, the exhaustion doesn’t fall into one of these categories.
 So, assume the exhaustion is a sign from your true self to do something different.

 What if you need an answer now and can’t wait until your daily meditation to figure out what your “getting tired of networking” feeling means?
 If you’ve been sincerely trying to serve your true self’s preferences, you can just guess.
 Though, I find that emotions which go against my beliefs about what I want are almost always right, so I personally try to pre-emptively do what they suggest.